Stacksblue/Stacksblue/README.md

 - Puntuallity 🎯
 - Empathy 😊
 - Ability to work under pressure 👨‍💻 🏃‍♂️ 🏁
-- 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/jeremy-hern%C3%A1n-guevara-genovez-9a3335185/
+- 📫 How to reach me: LinkedIn